-Pursuant to that certain Board Representation and Standstill Agreement, dated as of September 30, 2015, by and among the General Partner, the Partnership and the purchasers named therein, if the Distribution Amount is not paid in full in cash for two consecutive calendar quarters, the Crestwood preferred unitholders shall have the right to designate a person to serve on the board of directors of the General Partner, and Crestwood and the General Partner shall take all actions necessary or advisable to effect such designation.
+Pursuant to that certain Board Representation and Standstill Agreement, dated as of September 30, 2015, by and among the General Partner, the Partnership and the purchasers named therein, if the Distribution Amount is not paid in full in cash for two consecutive calendar quarters, the Crestwood preferred unitholders shall have the right to designate a person to serve on the General Partner Board, and Crestwood and the General Partner shall take all actions necessary or advisable to effect such designation.
 Such designation right will terminate upon the payment by the Partnership of all accrued but unpaid distributions on the preferred units then outstanding.